azerion/gamedock-sdk/docs/README.md

 ### Version 3.7.0 *(20-11-2019)*

+**IMPORTANT!
+If you are experiencing issues with missing scripts on some of our Editor prefabs, it is caused by Unity not importing properly some of it's components.
+In order to fix it please download [this](https://splashscreens.cdn.spilcloud.com/files/1574351079_Prefabs.zip) package and overwrite the folder "Assets/Gamedock/Editor/Prefabs".**

 **New Features**
  * _Fyber Mediation and Awesome Ads_: Two new mediation networks have been added to the AdMob stack.
  * _Chartboost Refactoring_: The Chartboost module has been removed and Chartboost has been moved as a mediation inside AdMob.